 Load the selected Radial Stem (size determined by the initial broaching step) into the corresponding pocket of the Impaction Stand.
 Align the taper and position the Stem with their mating features on the selected Radial Tray Assembly.
 Attach the Radial Impactor Tip to the Impactor.
 Impact the Radial Tray Assembly with the Impactor and Mallet until it is fully seated onto the Stem.
-Assess and verify the lock between the Radial Tray Assembly and Stem.
+It is recommended to check the trajectory of the implant with fluoroscopy throughout the impaction process to confirm that the impaction forces direct the stem into correct angle and orientation - in line with Radius.Assess and verify the lock between the Radial Tray Assembly and Stem.